Alan Southworth

 Society the success that it is today.
 He was a great source of

-that the GFS can bestow, and believe me when I say that in Alan’s
+award that the GFS can bestow, and believe me when I say that

-same without him but I feel sure that his name and the memories of
+the same without him but I feel sure that his name and the

-him will continue to remind us of all that is good about the George
+memories of him will continue to remind us of all that is good

-condolences to Alan’s beloved wife Hilda and all the family.
+sincere condolences to Alan’s beloved wife Hilda and all the

 Peter Pollard